CallumMaloney/Bear-in-Mind-Retaining-Applying-Infomation-Application/README.md

 - Ascending (A-Z)
 - Descending (Z-A)

+(In the Demo video, for some reason the drop down menu containing the options mentioned does not appear on the video.
+On my end, it did appear as you will be able to see in the code)

 To help apply infomation, we have a "Test Me" page.

 This page allows the user to see a random question to one of the random flashcards on screen.
 To reveal the answer, the user can press a button.
 The user can also request another question.